ijl/orjson/README.md

 Its features and drawbacks compared to other Python JSON libraries:

+* serializes `dataclass` instances significantly faster than the standard library
 * serializes `datetime`, `date`, and `time` instances to RFC 3339 format, a subset of ISO 8601
 * serializes to `bytes` rather than `str`